 Access Monitoring and Auditing

-Regular audits help spot gaps, misconfigurations, and potential vulnerabilities before attackers exploit them.
-These reviews should cover:
+Regular security audits are your early warning system.
+They catch problems, misconfigurations, and vulnerabilities before attackers can exploit them.
+Here’s what these checkups should cover:

 Organizations need centralized logging capabilities that give cross-cloud visibility.
 This unified approach helps security teams track user activities, spot suspicious behaviors, and respond quickly to potential threats across the hybrid cloud security infrastructure.